What's a sealed room?

 The 'no brainers':

 Things that just make plain sense and are quite easy to do.
-Top on the list is a high temperature cutout; some way or strategy to shut all and/or most of the power quickly, especially your main lights if the temperature strays above 90F.
-This way you’ll avoid crop failures and most importantly protect not only your plants, but also your beautiful room.
+Top on the list is a high-temperature cutout; some way or strategy to shut all and/or most of the power quickly, especially your main lights if the temperature strays above 90F.
+This way you’ll avoid crop failures and most importantly protect not only your plants but also your beautiful room.
 This will have little effect on your plants and will protect your investment.
 Another no brainer is tools that allow you to do your job more easily.
-If you need a hose that’s 20 feet then don’t buy a 15 foot hose because it’s on sale.
+If you need a hose that’s 20 feet then don’t buy a 15-foot hose because it’s on sale.
 Also, instead of being hunched over breaking your back working in a dimly lit corner, get a proper table of the proper height where you can feel much more relaxed and install a basic light so you can do your job better and more efficiently.
-They don’t seem like big deals, but make a world of difference in the end game.
+They don’t seem like big deals but do make a world of difference in the end game.

 Don't wait until it's too late...